Please register or login to continue

 17. And I remember the way he smiled when we understood—not because we believed, but because we saw his vision.

-20. For even if the scrolls are burnt, the questions will remain, to inspire the generation of philosophers to come.
+20. For even if the scrolls are burnt, the questions will still remain, to inspire the generation of philosophers to come.

 22. I hide them in clay jars beneath the floorboards of my study, beside dried figs and olive oil.

-23. Let the Romans search for treason in the temples—they will not find it in the space of my pantry.
+23. Let the Romans search for treason in the Pagan temples—they will not find it in the space of my pantry.

 24. I teach now in certain whispers, in courtyards, in the shade of fig trees where I do not threaten nature.
+Thus, I present myself as the voice of Meleticism.

 27. For what is Meleticism if not the tending of thought, the pruning of illusion, the cultivation of clarity?
+All of these things represent its philosophy.

 30. They speak of eternal salvation.
-We speak of understanding and the way of the truth
+We speak of understanding and the way of the truth that allows us to embrace our fate and the path of enlightenment.

 31. And although their words are louder by the day, ours are older and genuine in their essence.
+Philosophy has existed for centuries.
+Long before their Christ was revealed to the world.

 39. I write too for the wind blowing, which carries no creed, only the movement of the Logos.